gwtproject/gwt-site/src/main/markdown/makinggwtbetter.md

 can only build the native code binaries on Linux, and even then with a bit of effort that is currently beyond the scope of this document.
 To keep things simple, we've checked in pre-built native binaries.
 (Yes, we know that's unusual.
-But the source and makefiles are all there...it's just a pain to doc all that and make it build in a cross-platform way.)</p>
+But the source and makefiles are all there... it's just a pain to doc all that and make it build in a cross-platform way.)</p>

 <ol>